Aloha! Are you trying to decide where to stay on Maui?

 Wailea is better known for being glitzier and more expensive, but the reality is that Ka’anapali has plenty of romantic hotels too.

-With everything it offers, Ka’anapali is also a great location to base yourself if this is your first time visiting Maui.
+With everything it offers, Ka’anapali is also a prime location to base yourself if this is your first time visiting Maui.
 It’s got lots of buzz, and there’s lots going on.

-Read our post on the best places to stay in Kaanapali for an in-depth look at the following specific accommodations:
+Read our guide on the best places to stay in Ka’anapali for an in-depth look at the following specific accommodations:

-- Hyatt Regency Maui Resort & Spa: One of the best luxury hotels in Maui
+- Hyatt Regency Maui Resort & Spa: (we loved watching the swans in their Swan Court lagoon while having breakfast)

 - Aston at The Whaler: Classy condominium units with full kitchens